Building growth team: 3 rules and 5 must-have roles

 To launch a marketing growth team, you need to fill 5 roles:

 The designer creates visuals and helps with the design of landing pages.
+What people see when they visit your website can affect the campaign success drastically, and that give you something to learn from.

 The analyst helps monitor key metrics, collects statistics before launching hypotheses, and calculates the sample size and test duration.